vation-ca/CustomPagesPublishPlugin/README.md

 # CustomPagesPublishPlugin
-A plugin to move site pages and generate a sitemap with proper URI
+A [Publish](https://github.com/johnsundell/publish) website plugin to move site pages and generate a sitemap with proper URI